pypi/conveyor/README.md

 # conveyor

-This project translates the old URL scheme for packages into redirects as well as serving user documentation.
+This project translates the old URL scheme for packages into redirects and serves legacy user documentation.

 It's canonical data is pulled from the JSON documents that PyPI serves.